UCI-GDIM32-W25/in-class-activities-cheva360/README.md

 Q5: What do these lines of code do?

-- 10 is the argument put for the PrintMessage function printing in the console "x = 10"
+- 10 is the argument put for the PrintMessage functions paremeter printing in the console "x = 10"

 Q6: What are the name & purpose of these highlighted lines of code?

-- 10 is the parameter of the function which can be changed and the parenthesis is what the debug is logging in the console.
-In this case it takes the argument and prints x = the integer put as the argument.
+- 10 is the argument of the function which can be changed and the parenthesis is what the debug is logging in the console.
+In this case it takes the argument through the paremeter and prints x = the integer put as the argument.

 Q7: What's wrong with this code?